u8sand/docs.keycloakify.dev/context-persistence.md

 Same goes for the dark mode, you don't want, if the user had it enabled to show the login page with light themes.

-The problem is that you are probably using `localStorage` to persist theses values across reload but, as the Keycloak pages are not served on the same domain that the rest of your app you won't be able to carry over states using `localStorage`.
+The problem is that you are probably using `localStorage` to persist these values across reloads but, as the Keycloak pages are not served on the same domain than the rest of your app you won't be able to carry over states using `localStorage`.

 The only reliable solution is to inject parameters into the URL before redirecting to Keycloak.
 We integrate with [`keycloak-js`](https://github.com/keycloak/keycloak-documentation/blob/master/securing\_apps/topics/oidc/javascript-adapter.adoc), by providing you a way to tell `keycloak-js` that you would like to inject some search parameters before redirecting.